-- Wear heavy-duty work gloves, ANSI-approved goggles behind a full face shield, steel-toed work boots, and a dust mask. - Operate only with assistance. - Ensure guide blocks are tight and track is level - Fill the lubrication tank with clean water and dish soap. - Start and operate the engine according to the provided engine manual. - Depress the throttle to bring the blade up to full speed. - Throttle should be fully depressed when the saw is under load. - Cut branches off the lumber to be processed. - WARNING: To avoid death or serious injury.
-Do not cut lumber with foreign objects in it such as nails, any metal pieces, etc. - Place the lumber to be cut on the supports. - WARNING: The operator and any assistants must stay clear of the blade's path of travel whenever the engine is on. - Move the Sawhead slowly along the track and against the lumber to make the cut. - Trim off the rounded sides of the log. - When the log is squared-off, boards or posts can be cut to custom specifications. - To prevent accidents, turn off the engine and disconnect its spark plug wire after use.
+- Wear heavy-duty work gloves, ANSI-approved goggles behind a full face shield, steel-toed work boots, and a dust mask. - Operate only with assistance. - · Ensure guide blocks are tight and track is level - Fill the lubrication tank with clean water and washing up detergent. - Start and operate the engine according to the provided engine manual. - .
+Depress the throttle to bring the blade up to full speed. - Throttle should be fully depressed when the saw is under load. - .
+Cut branches off the lumber to be processed. - WARNING: to avoid death or serious injury.
+Do not cut lumber with foreign objects in it such as nails, any metal pieces, etc. - .
+Place the lumber to be cut on the supports. - WARNING: The operator and any assistants must stay clear of the front and back of the blade whenever the engine is on. - Move the saw head slowly along the track and against the lumber to make the cut. - Trim off the rounded sides of the log. - When the log is squared-off, boards or posts can be cut to custom specifications. - To prevent accidents, turn off the engine and disconnect its spark plug wire after use.
 Wait for the engine to cool, clean external parts with a clean cloth, then store the equipment out of children's reach.